sofiebudman/ML_Notebooks/README.md

 # ML_Notebooks
-Machine Learning Notebooks Created in R and Python

-Breast_Cancer/: Breast Cancer Classification using Logistic regression
+Machine Learning Notebooks Created in R and Python Some are expanded upon from the Inspirit AI Scholars Programs Breast_Cancer/: Breast Cancer Classification using Logistic regression

 Exoplanet_Detection/: Exoplanet Detection from Transit Photometry Light Curves using neural networks and SMOTE data augmentation.
 Includes final presentation.